dan1d/challenge-qa-go/README.md

 - **Email**: `test2@example.com` | **Password**: `password123`
 - **Email**: `admin@example.com` | **Password**: `admin123`

-### 7. Running Automated QA (Future Implementation)
+### 7. Running Automated QA

-We are planning to implement Automated QA using tools like Cypress or Nightwatch.
-For now, the service is commented out in the Docker configuration.
+We are running Automated QA using **Cypress**.
+For now, you can trigger the tests from the **AQATerminal** and view the results live.

-1. Uncomment the `aqa` service in the `docker-compose.production.yml` file.
-2. Start the services with:
+1. Start the services:

    ```bash
    docker-compose -f docker-compose.production.yml up --build
    ```

+2. Trigger the test run by visiting the **Trigger Test** page on the frontend.

 ### 8. Stopping the Application